casualwriter/casualwriter.github.io/powerpage/README.md

 ### Files & Applications

-Powerpage is developed by Powerbuilder 10.5, source code is powerpage.pbl

 * ``powerpage.exe`` is the executable file of powerpage. (single executable file)
 * ``powerpage.html`` is the startup html file (i.e. javascript/html application)
 * ``powerpage.ini`` is the config file for DB connection and misc setup